stellar-deprecated/kelp/examples/walkthroughs/trader/balanced.md

 - **`VIRTUAL_BALANCE_BASE`**: a decimal value
 - **`VIRTUAL_BALANCE_QUOTE`**: a decimal value

-## Run the Trader Bot
+## Run Kelp

-Assuming your botConfig is called `trader.cfg` and your strategy config is called `balanced.cfg`, you can run the `trader` bot with the following command:
+Assuming your botConfig is called `trader.cfg` and your strategy config is called `balanced.cfg`, you can run `kelp` with the following command:

 ```
-trader --botConf trader.cfg --stratType balanced --stratConf balanced.cfg
+kelp trade --botConf trader.cfg --stratType balanced --stratConf balanced.cfg
 ```

 # Next Steps

-After taking the steps above you should be able to run the `trader` bot using the [**balanced strategy**](../../../trader/strategy/balanced.go).
+After taking the steps above you should be able to run `kelp` using the [**balanced strategy**](../../../plugins/balancedStrategy.go).

-You can also play around with the configuration parameters of the [sample configuration file for the balanced strategy](../../configs/trader/sample_balanced.cfg), look at some of the other strategies that are available out-of-the-box or [dig into the code](../../../trader/strategy) and _create your own strategy_.
+You can also play around with the configuration parameters of the [sample configuration file for the balanced strategy](../../configs/trader/sample_balanced.cfg), look at some of the other strategies that are available out-of-the-box or dig into the code and _create your own strategy_.